Last Updated on July 23, 2020 by Michael Joseph

-Calcium is the most abundant mineral in the human body, and it is a nutrient which plays an important role in overall health.
+Calcium is the most abundant mineral in the human body, and it is a nutrient that plays an important role in overall health.

 The recommended dietary allowance (RDA) for adults is 1,000mg, rising to 1,200mg for males at age 71 and females at the age of 51.